euvitorti/Backend-Development-Roadmap-Documentation/Internet/What is HTTP/HTTP Request and Response/HTTP Request and Response.md

 - HTTP is the only protocol that uses URLs
     1. True
     2. False

+- The 'front-end' of a website is...
+    1. Web Client
+    2. Web Server

+- A smartphone is often used as an...
+    1. HTTP Server
+    2. HTTP Client

 ---

 I hope you picked the correct answer! 😎